cinqict/jenkins-init-groovy/README.md

   - [x] minimal plugin list
   - [x] minimal README
 - [x] Make each Groovy example general
-- [ ] write blog / readme
+- [x] write blog / readme
 - [x] Which default groovy file in `init.groovy.d`?
 - [x] Add references
-- [ ] Blog remark: when you import a plugin class in your Groovy file, be sure to also add the plugin to the plugin list.
+- [x] Blog remark: when you import a plugin class in your Groovy file, be sure to also add the plugin to the plugin list.n b
+- [x] Spelling checker